 In January of 2008 we were notified by The Trade Adjustment Assistance Program of the Trade Department that our application for a grant of \$150,000 was approved for use to assist us with marketing, ISO and regulatory affairs, and new product development.
 The grant matches the company on a 50-50 basis thereby reducing our costs for these new programs in half.
 The Trade Adjustment Assistance Program is a United States Government program to help manufacturing firms adjust to foreign business competition.
 The program is authorized by the Trade Act of 1974 and is administered by the U. S. Department of Commerce.
 The program operates through Trade Adjustment Assistance Centers located across the United States.
 The New York State area is served by the New York State Trade Adjustment Assistance Center (NYS TAAC).
 The NYS TAAC is affiliated with the Research Foundation of the State University of New York at Binghamton.
-Several payments were issued during nine month period pursuant to this program.
+Minimal funds were used in the previous year however we have initiated these programs now and intend to complete them by the end of our next fiscal year.
+At the end of August 31, 2009 there is approximately \$55,000 remaining in payment assistance from this grant.